 Malaria and Dengue Fever is also a problem in east Timor, and of course the sanitation infrastructure is crude so all the associated disease is a problem from time to time.
-Anyway.... get back to you in a day or two. almost 6 years ago
+Anyway.... get back to you in a day or two. about 6 years ago

 Olivia, my friend was pretty quick to get back to me, so:

 he recommends children should not be taken further afield than Dili (the capital) and then only for a short visit, not an extended stay.
 He said he'd be reluctant to take a 2 year old there regardless, for any duration, just too much disease around (and 2 year olds don't have sophisticated immune systems).

 As he pointed out, many of the volunteer work is in remote parts of East Timor, and a 3 day car ride to Dili is common.
 Medical facilities in Dili are rudimentary.
 There's only 1 flight a day to Darwin (which has a great hospital) and one other airline which flies to Bali (another Bali service is opening soon).
 If your 2 year old has malaria or some other sickness, it could be as long as 4 days before appropriate medical care is given.

 There's no ex-pat compound where conditions for volunteers are less difficult - everyone is in the same boat.
 And as I said, you could be in a very remote part of the country.